aled1027/rust_med/README.md

 - Integrate the main.js functionality to svelte style
 - Test that it's all working, end to end, since I changed a bunch of ids and tags
+- Cases to handle:
+  - no speech detected in audio